michaelrutherford/orthochrome/README.md

 # silvalide

 ## About
-A Python program that simulates film effects on digital images.
+A Python program that simulates analog film effects on digital images.

 ## Todo
 - [x] Rewrite in Python